Moka Pot for Great Coffee on the Stove Top

 Don’t over grind.

-Finely ground coffee will thicken in the filter and the water will pass too slooooowly through the filter, ain’t nobody got time for that.
+Finely ground coffee will thicken in the filter and the water will pass too slowly through the filter, ain’t nobody got time for that.
 If there a few chunks of larger bean in your grind, it’s not the end of the world…less is more…that’s coffee philosophy 101.

 Line the funnel with a coffee filter and fill with freshly ground coffee.